-Tool Description Legend ≔ The Legend button can be used to show or hide the name and symbol of datasets being displayed on the map.
+ΤοοΙ Description Legend i ⊟ The Legend button can be used to show or hide the name and symbol of datasets being displayed on the map.
 The legend also gives access to the Layer options for each dataset.
-Card filter ₹ The Card filter button can be used to remove any unwanted data from your chart.
-Filters can be applied to all string, number, rate/ratio, and date fields.
+Card filter 🗑 The Card filter button can be used to remove any unwanted data from your chart.
+Filters can be applied to all string, number, rate/ratio, and date/time fields.
 A card filter does not affect other cards using the same dataset.
 For more information, see Filter data.
+Selection tools 🔐 Selections can be used to highlight important features.
+Selections on one card are reflected on any other card using the same data.
+The following selection tools are available on map cards: • Select • Box select • Lasso • Zoom to selection • Invert selection For more information, see Make selections.